Damocles-fr/jellyfin-imdb-episodes-heatmap-ratings-grid/README.md

 # Jellyfin Episodes Ratings Grid 🟧🟨🟩🟩

-Display the IMDb episodes ratings heatmap grid on Jellyfin TV Series pages.
+Display the episodes ratings heatmap grid on Jellyfin TV Series pages.
 The userscript adds the grid to TV Shows pages between Seasons and Cast, inside a drop-down section that stays closed by default to avoid spoilers.

 <p align="center">